 The CFPB’s Loan Estimate Explainer gives you an idea of what to expect.

 - a Closing Disclosure at least three business days before your closing.
-This form has final details about the loan you chose: the terms, expected monthly payments, fees and other costs.
-Getting it a few days before the closing gives you time to check the Closing Disclosure against the Loan Estimate and ask your lender if there are discrepancies or if you question any costs or terms.
+This form has final details about the loan you chose: the terms, expected monthly payments, fees, and other costs.
+Getting it a few days before the closing gives you time to check the Closing Disclosure against the Loan Estimate and ask your lender if there are discrepancies, or question any costs or terms.
 The CFPB’s Closing Disclosure Explainer gives you an idea of what to expect.

 What should I watch out for during closing?

-- You’ll also want to watch out for scammers.
-You could get an email that looks like it’s from your loan officer or another real estate professional, saying there’s been a last-minute change.
+- Scammers sometimes send emails impersonating your loan officer or another real estate professional, saying there’s been a last-minute change.
 They might ask you to wire the money to cover closing costs to a different account.
 Don’t do it — it’s a scam.

-- If you get an email like this, contact your lender, broker, or your real estate professional at a number or email address that you know is real and tell them.
+- If you get an email like this, contact your lender, broker, or real estate professional at a number or email address that you know is real and tell them.
 Scammers often ask you to pay in ways that make it tough to get your money back.
 No matter how you paid a scammer, the sooner you act, the better.
-Learn more about how to get your money back.
+Learn what to do if you paid a scammer.